-In connection with our IPO in 2008, we established the American Capital Agency Corp.
-Equity Incentive Plan for Independent Directors (the "Independent Director Plan"), which provided for the issuance of equity-based awards, including stock options, restricted stock, restricted stock units, unrestricted stock awards, and other awards based on our common stock that may be made by us to our independent directors.
-The Independent Director Plan was terminated when our stockholders approved the 2016 Equity Plan on December 9, 2016, except with respect to then outstanding awards.
-Restricted stock units awarded under the Independent Director Plan conferred to the participant the right to receive cash, common stock, or other property, as determined by the plan administrator, having a value equal to the number of shares of our common stock that were subject to the award.
+The American Capital Agency Corp.
+Equity Incentive Plan for Independent Directors (the "Independent Director Plan"), created at the time of our IPO, provided for the issuance of equity-based awards to our independent directors and was terminated when our stockholders approved the 2016 Equity Plan, except with respect to then outstanding awards.
+Restricted stock units awarded under the Independent Director Plan conferred to the participant the right to receive common stock having a value equal to the number of shares of our common stock that were subject to the award.
 The holders of awards of restricted stock units were also entitled to receive dividend equivalents and could elect to defer distribution of their equity-based awards for a period of up to ten years.
+Deferred awards are non-forfeitable after the vesting date.